 Wreckage Left By Hurricane Michael Slows Relief Efforts

-Relief supplies and critical life-saving equipment and personnel are heading into areas of Florida's panhandle ravaged by Hurricane Michael, but officials say the severity of the storm's devastation is limiting their ability to get into the most heavily damaged areas.
+Relief supplies and critical life-saving equipment and personnel are heading into areas of Florida's Panhandle ravaged by Hurricane Michael, but officials say the severity of the storm's devastation is limiting their ability to get into the most heavily damaged areas.

-Search and rescue teams Friday painstakingly worked their way through trees knocked down by 155 mph winds and the mounds of debris left behind after a wall of water up to 14 feet high slammed into several communities along the Gulf Coast.
-As the storm sped across Florida, Georgia, the Carolinas and Virginia, at least 12 people were killed.
+On Friday, search and rescue teams painstakingly worked their way through trees knocked down by 155-mph winds and the mounds of debris left behind after a wall of water up to 14 feet high slammed into several communities along the Gulf Coast.
+The storm hit Florida, Georgia, the Carolinas and Virginia, leaving at least 12 people dead.

-"Unfortunately, I think you're going to see that number climb," FEMA Administrator Brock Long said in a news conference Friday afternoon.
+"Unfortunately, I think you're going to see that number climb," Federal Emergency Management Agency Administrator Brock Long said in a news conference Friday afternoon.
 "We still haven't gotten into some of the hardest-hit areas."

-Flooding caused by the category 4 hurricane washed out some roads and bridges, while others are impassible due to high standing water, downed power lines and massive amounts of debris, hampering search and rescue operations and delaying the delivery of vital supplies to stranded residents.
+Flooding caused by the Category 4 hurricane washed out some roads and bridges, while others are impassible because of high standing water, downed power lines and massive amounts of debris, hampering search and rescue operations, and delaying the delivery of vital supplies to stranded residents.

-Long says Hurricane Michael inflicted a lot of damage on the Florida panhandle's infrastructure.
+Long says Hurricane Michael inflicted a lot of damage on the Florida Panhandle's infrastructure.
 "Communications, transportation and hazardous materials, that's where we're focused right now."

-FEMA works ahead to time with the National Guard, states' governments, utility companies, the private sector and nonprofit relief organizations to set up transportation and distribution networks — but those involved in the relief and recovery efforts say this storm came in quick and packed a wallop that is complicating the response.
+FEMA works ahead of time with the National Guard, state governments, utility companies, the private sector and nonprofit relief organizations to set up transportation and distribution networks — but those involved in the relief and recovery efforts say this storm came in quick and packed a wallop that is complicating the response.

-The American Logistics Aid Network (ALAN) was created after Hurricane Katrina to better coordinate logistics between public, private and humanitarian organizations.
+The American Logistics Aid Network was created after Hurricane Katrina to better coordinate logistics between public, private and humanitarian organizations.
 Its executive director, Kathy Fulton, says that "in order to get supplies into a disaster area, you have to have some form of logistics support, whether that's ground transportation, air transportation, whatever that may be."

 But Fulton says Hurricane Michael knocked out a lot of the infrastructure that's needed to get the supply chain moving and get life-saving resources into devastated communities.

-Note: A previous version of this story misspelled Randy Ofiara's last name as Olfiara and incorrectly said BlueGrace Logistics is based in Orlando.
-It is headquartered in the Tampa area.